KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

        of 2.
 So the number of pixels in each sub is reduced by a factor of 4 which will significantly speed up processing

-    -  Rejection Method:
+    -  Method:

-        -  None: No pixels are rejected.
+        -  Average: Frames are averaged (mean).
+No pixels are rejected.

         -  Sigma Clipping: Sigma Clipping is applied to the first "In Memory Subs" to be processed.
 Once accumulated, a pixel stack is built for